In your programming interview, you may be given an example like this:

 The question is how can we access the base value of 5 in the subsequent (and future) addFive() function calls?

-If that sounds interesting to you, please check it out!
+If that sounds interesting, I’d love for you to check it out!

 The answer is closures.